CFC2k22Organisation/SwachBin-Main/README.md

 ## Installation
 * PowerUp the builtin Raspberry Pi module by connecting it to a power socket
 * Connect the Raspberry Pi to a WiFi / Mobile Hotspot
-* Using the RaspController App login into the Pi and run the executable code

 ## Getting started
+* Using the RaspController App / vnc viewer software (or similar) login into the Pi and run the executable code
 * Get a trash near to the SwachBIN camera and see it springing into action

 ## Live Demo
 [IoT Realtime Dashboard Demo](http://169.51.206.185:31539/)